tadelloro/Energy_Demand/README.md

 #### Business Case
-An accurate and reliable energy demand forecast helps utilities operate efficiently and manage energy supply to all customers connected to the grid.
+An accurate and reliable energy demand forecast helps utilities operate efficiently and manage energy supply to all customers connected to the grid..